-Quick, you only have until Karl the Fog returns to really take advantage of seven of the best parks in San Francisco!
-Hop onto one of our e-bikes to explore more 🚲💨
+Quick, you have until Karl the Fog returns to take advantage of these seven best parks in San Francisco!
+Hop onto one of our e-bikes and explore.

-Nestled between the California Academy of Sciences, the de Young Museum and the Japanese Tea Gardens sits the Music Concourse.
-The Spreckles Temple of Music dominates the landscape and the trees, London plane trees, help bounce music back towards the band shell.
-BUT KEEP YOUR EYES PEELED — THERE ARE FAIRYS LIVING IN THESE TREES!
-Will you be able to find the hidden fairy door??
+Golden Gate Park San Francisco is definitely one of the best parks in the Bay Area.
+This one of many SF parks is over one thousand arcs.
+Within this big park in San Francisco, nestled between the California Academy of Sciences, the de Young Museum and the Japanese Tea Gardens sits the Music Concourse.
+The Spreckels Temple of Music dominates the landscape, and the trees help bounce music back towards the band shell.

 3. Stern Grove in the Sunset District

-On the far Western side of San Francisco is a park so hidden, you might not even notice driving past it.
-Signmund Stern Grove’s Concert Meadow sees up to 20,000 visitors in the summer months while the COMPLETELY FREE Stern Grove Festival takes place.
+There is an annual music festival that is held every year at the park.
+Sigmund Stern Grove’s Concert Meadow sees up to 20,000 visitors in the summer months while the free Stern Grove Festival takes place.
 But outside of the free festival, this 33 acre grove of eucalyptus and redwoods is a serene escape from the hustle and bustle of San Francisco.

 4. Mission Dolores Park in the Mission District

-Arguably one of San Francisco’s most popular parks.
-At least among locals and transplants.
 Since the Mission District is one of the sunniest neighborhoods in San Francisco, people flock to this palm tree filled oasis.
-Prime people watching as folks sunbathe on the grass, kids play on the newly remodeled playground and Serena Williams challenges locals on the tennis courts!
+Prime people watching as folks sunbathe on the grass, kids play on the newly remodeled best playground in San Francisco and Serena Williams challenges locals on the tennis courts.

 Here’s one that you’re not likely to find in the guide books!
 Patricia’s Green has only been around since 2005.
 The location was originally a part of the Central Freeway, which was removed after the 1989 Loma-Prieta earthquake which caused a 100ft/30m section from the top deck of the Bay Bridge fall into the lower deck.
 Thanks to local activist like Patricia Walkup, the park’s namesake, the freeway came down and allowed sunshine into the neighborhood — revitalizing a neighborhood once riddled with crime.